Code Llama is a family of open-source large language models (LLMs) for code by Meta AI that includes three type of models.

 Code Infilling

 Going back to the training pipeline, we now completed the process for the Code Llama – Instruct model as well.
 But let’s shortly go back into another interesting capability which we skipped on earlier and it is code infilling.
-This capability is only supported where we see the two arrows in the training pipeline, so only for the 7B and 13B versions of Code Llama and Code Llama – Instruct.
+This capability is only supported where we see a two arrows symbol in the training pipeline image, so only for the 7B and 13B versions of Code Llama and Code Llama – Instruct.
 Let’s expand a bit more on this process.

-Language models are only trained to predict the next token in a sequence, where they get a prompt and yield the most probable next token.
+We only train language models to predict the next token in a sequence, taking a prompt and yielding the most probable next token.
 With infilling, the model can get a surrounding context and predict the missing information.
 So, how do we train the model to support infilling?

 Given an input sequence, we randomly split it into a prefix, a middle part, and a suffix.
 Then we shuffle the three parts into two options, one is prefix-suffix-middle where the sequence starts with the prefix, followed by the suffix and the middle part at the end.
 This format is called PSM, shortcut for prefix-suffix-middle.
 The second format is SPM which stands for suffix-prefix-middle, where we start with the suffix, followed by the prefix and the middle at the end.
 We then train the model to yield the reordered sequence.